NikLeberg/container_builder/quartus/README.md

   ...
 ```

-Quartus knows many CLI programs, `quartus_sh` is just the common entrypoint ot run tcl scripts with (and which I use the most).
+Quartus knows many CLI programs, `quartus_sh` is just the common entrypoint to run tcl scripts with (and which I use the most).
 An incomplete selection of additional CLIs:
  - `quartus_asm` - Assembler
  - `quartus_fit` - Fitter
  - `quartus_map` - Analysis & Synthesis